-In order for the newly adopted child to be insured under this Policy, You must, within thirty-one (31) days of the petition or entry of the child in the home, provide Us with the following:
+In order for the newly adopted child to be insured under this Group Policy, the Covered Employee must, within sixty (60) days of acquiring the newly adopted child, provide Us with the following:

-1. Written notification of the adoption petition or entry in the home of the adopted child; and

-2. Payment of any additional premium required for the adopted child's coverage under this Policy.
+- 1. Written notification of the Placement of the adopted child; and - 2.
+Payment of any additional premium required for the adopted child's coverage under this Group Policy.